redhead-p/rp2da2/README.md

 - *address* the address of the decoder - may be short or long

+- *speed* the speed to be set - range 0 to 127

+Returns

+- True if validation is passed and the packet is scheduled for transmission.
+False if validation fails.

+---

+method **set_dir** *(address, direction)*

+Set Direction.

+Direction may be forward or reverse.
+Speed is not modified.
+If this is a new command speed defaults to 0.

+The packet generated will be for a 128 step speed setting and decoders must be configured for 28/128 speed steps.

+See NMRA S-9.2.1 Section 2.3.2.1

+Parameters

-- *dir* the direction - forward or reverse
+- *address* the address of the decoder - may be short or long

-- *speed* the speed to be set - range 0 to 127 - default 0
+- *speed* the speed to be set - range 0 to 127

 Returns